bitclave/base-tutorial-sample-app/README.md

 - from project root run ```npm i``` to install project dependencies
 - run ```npm run start``` to create local build + start development server at localhost:4200

-note: if you run into issues with Angular, try to install a sample project from https://angular.io/tutorial/toh-pt0 and run ng build
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.